-Our solar modules utilize advanced solar technologies.
-All of our solar modules sold in Europe are CE, IEC, TÜV, and MCS certified, all of our solar modules sold in Japan are JET certified, all of our solar modules sold in North America are UL certified and our monocrystalline solar modules sold in China are CQC certified.
-In 2013, our solar modules passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions.
-We also unveiled our "Eagle II" solar modules, which represent a new standard for performance and reliability.
-The "Eagle II" solar modules can reach peak power output of approximately 260 to 270 watts for a 60-cell module.
-We have also begun research on our "Eagle+" solar modules, which will be composed of multicrystalline cells that reached conversion efficiencies of approximately 20.4% in lab tests by a third party.
+Our high-quality manufacturing capabilities have enabled us to produce solar cells and modules meeting the industry's highest performance standards.
+All of our solar modules sold in Europe are CE, IEC, TÜV and MCS certified, all of our solar modules sold in Japan are JET certified, all of our solar modules sold in North America are UL certified and our monocrystalline solar modules sold in China are CQC certified.
+In 2013, our solar modules passed TÜV Nord's Dust & Sand Certification Test, demonstrating their suitability for installation in desert regions, and we also unveiled our "Eagle II" solar modules, which represent a new standard for performance and reliability.
+In May 2017, we became one of the first Chinese PV manufacturers to pass the intensive UV test according to IEC61345 from TÜV Rheinland, which further demonstrates our technology strength and industry leading position.
+In July 2017, we became one of the first PV module providers to guarantee that all our standard PV modules meet IEC62804 double anti-PID standards, which demonstrates the stable operation of PV installations operating in hot and humid environments over their 25-year life span.

 We leverage our vertically integrated platform and cost-efficient manufacturing capabilities in China to produce high quality products at competitive costs.
 Our solar cell and silicon wafer operations support our solar module production.
-As of June 30, 2017, we had an integrated annual capacity of 6.0 GW for silicon ingots and wafers, 4.5 GW for solar cells and 7.5 GW for solar modules.
+As of December 31, 2017, we had an integrated annual capacity of 8.0 GW for silicon wafers, 5.0 GW for solar cells and 8.0 GW for solar modules.
 Our manufacturing facilities are primarily located in Jiangxi Province, Zhejiang Province and Xinjiang Uygur Autonomous Region of China and Penang of Malaysia providing convenient and timely access to key resources and suppliers.